-We take seriously our responsibility to protect and safeguard the welfare of children in our care.
+We take seriously our responsibility to promote the welfare of children and protect them from harm.

 Section 175 of the Education Act 2002 places a statutory responsibility on our governing body to have policies and procedures in place that safeguard and promote the welfare of children who are pupils of our school.